EricaYang08/Wisconsin2022_CarCrash_AnalysisANDPrediction/README.md

 - Odds ratio interpretation from logistic regression
 - Sample prediction using a hypothetical crash profile

+Note: Due to the size of the file, please check input file `2022crashdata.csv` in zip file: Data_Source.zip

 ---

 ## Why This Project Matters